JeethuSrini/Doctor-GPT/README.md

-# DocGPT (A Decoder-Only Implementation of GPT's Architecture)
+# DoctorGPT (A Decoder-Only Implementation of GPT's Architecture)

 This project implements the GPT2 (Generative Pre-trained Transformer) architecture.
 The model is specifically designed as a decoder-only variant.
 It has been trained on a dataset comprised of physiology books(approx 11M tokens).
 This project is an understanding of Andrej Karpathy's Neural Network series.